Case Study

 Key Learnings & Outcomes

 The clearest lesson from this project was the cost of involving design late.
-Neither Formus nor Ossis had been talking directly to surgeons or sales reps during the planning phase, which meant key user needs around notifications, bulk ordering, and approval workflows were either missed or misunderstood.
+Neither Formus nor Ossis had been talking directly to Surgeons or Sales Reps during the planning phase, which meant key user needs around notifications, bulk ordering, and approval workflows were either missed or misunderstood.

 Earlier design involvement would have surfaced these issues in discovery, not three weeks before go-live.